NCAA basketball tournament selection process: Selecting the field

 The selection committee must first decide which teams will compete in the tournament.
-As of the 2016–17 season, thirty-two teams receive automatic bids to the tournament by winning their conference tournament.
+As of the 2024–25 season, thirty-one teams receive automatic bids to the tournament by winning their conference tournament.

-The selection committee only selects the teams (36 for men and women) who receive at-large bids.
+The selection committee only selects the teams (37 for men and women) who receive at-large bids.
 Though each conference receives only one automatic bid, the selection committee may select any number of at-large teams from each conference.
-The at-large teams generally come from college basketball's top conferences, including the ACC, Big 12, Big East, Big Ten, Pac-12, SEC and to a lesser extent, the American, A-10, Mountain West and WCC.
+The at-large teams generally come from college basketball's top conferences, including the ACC, Big 12, Big East, Big Ten, SEC and to a lesser extent, the American, A-10, Mountain West and WCC.
 Many of these at-large teams, however, are "on the bubble", meaning that their chances of gaining a tournament berth are borderline, and they will not know if they have gained entry until the Selection Sunday bracket announcements.

 Through the 2018 men's tournament and 2019 women's tournament, the RPI rating was often considered a factor in selecting and seeding the final few teams in the tournament field.
 However, the NCAA selection committee in 2015 said the RPI was only utilized for grouping the teams into groups such as top 50 and top 100 teams, to value the wins and losses, and not as a factor for selection.
 Additionally, the committee officially considers predictive computer rankings, such as ESPN's BPI, Sagarin, and Pomeroy Ratings, which use additional factors considered by the committee, such as injured players in the case of the BPI.
 Additionally, committee members consider how teams do on the road and at neutral courts, strength of conference and schedule, non-conference strength of schedule, record against other selected tournament teams, and other extenuating factors.
 Finally, the "eye test" is often quoted by pundits as something the committee uses, however ncaa.org's sparse description of the selection process doesn't officially mention the "eye test".
 For instance, in 2016 Oklahoma athletic director Joe Castiglione, the NCAA selection committee's chair, said that the stark contrast in Syracuse's performance in 2015-2016 with Jim Boeheim present versus absent was considered the same as missing a key player during the slump.